publishkit/vault/plugins/core/frontmatter.md

 > Debug file frontmatter

-This plugin add an action to the action list that which open a modal showing you the current file frontmatter, the site pkrc, or the merged config.
+This plugin adds an action showing you the current file frontmatter, the `kitrc`, and the merged configuration.
 It can be useful for debuging.

 ## use